Inspiring Sustainable Tourism Conference

 Sean McCabe Bohemian Football Club

-Head of Climate Justice & Sustainability at Bohemian Football Club
+Seán McCabe, Head of Climate Justice & Sustainability, Bohemian Football Club

 With over 18 years in fields related to climate justice, Seán McCabe’s work combines grassroots action with international advocacy to address injustice and marginalisation through climate action.
 He has worked to inform the development of multilateral agreements with the Mary Robinson Foundation, enhance environmental protections with the Sierra Leone EPA, promote children’s environmental rights with UNICEF and the UNCRC, and develop the community-led climate strategy, “The People’s Transition”, with TASC and FEPS.
 At Bohemian Football Club, he has built a team dedicated to developing inclusive and cooperative climate solutions that can be scaled through world football.